Latish705/intellicollab/learning/README.md

 ## How to Use This Guide

-Each section contains detailed explanations of specific components of the IntelliColab platform.
+Each section contains detailed explanations of specific components of the intellicollab platform.
 Start with the Architecture Overview to understand the high-level design, then dive into specific components based on your interests or learning goals.

 Code examples are provided throughout to illustrate key concepts, and each section includes practical exercises to reinforce learning.